Research

 Active Projects

-Modelling Magentosphere-Ionosphere Coupling
+Modelling Magnetosphere-Ionosphere Coupling

 - We capture these effects with magnetohydrodynamic (MHD) models, ground based measurements, and satellites